Last Updated: February 2020

 Another factor here is the voltage.
 Smaller screwdrivers for example will likely use just 3-4v of power, which will usually mean they’re weaker.
 The most powerful drivers are sometimes called ‘impact drivers’ and these tend to be a lot bigger – designed for removing rusty, damaged or very large screws.

-So how do you know how powerful an electric screwdriver is?
+So how do you know how powerful a cordless screwdriver is?
 Largely, this is going to come down to the revolutions per minute (RPM) which will usually correlate with the motor speed.
 The higher the RPM, the quicker and more easily you’ll be able to carry out tasks even with harder materials.

 You should also think about the different features that electric screwdrivers come with.
 For example: do you want a combi drill?
 A combi drill is a power drill that also doubles up as an electric screwdriver.
 Sometimes it can do other things too, like hammering.
 This might also go by the name ‘drill driver’.